 It takes a very hot soldering iron to get a good connection.
-If you try soldering to the soldering tabs it is best to do it on the bullet connector end.
+It can be very difficult to solder to the solder tabs; it is best to do it on the bullet connector end.
 Cut to length, unsolder bullets from removed wire, solder bullets onto shortened wires, then add new heat shrink.